In the Mid 70’s growing up in Germany, before Walkmann, most kids i knew played music with mail order mono Tape Player,

 The Reel To Reel Tapes in the Picture below were just Useless.

 The Digital Converters used in CD Players sound all a bit different from brand to brand plus with slight variations in the pre Amps.
 They are actually the same now for over 30 years.
 For all the many imperfections, even the best record Player has inherently, the bit rate used on CD has not changed since the 80’s , and the common resolution played now got even lower with the commonly used mp3 streaming.
-It is like looking at a High Resolution big flat screen while using a old PlayStation as a picture Source.
+It is like looking at a High Resolution big flat screen with 720p.
 There was some super audio CD’s and players about in 2000 for a while, but were Exclusive and Rare.
 Blue ray DVD did sell but are not common for Music.

 Back in the 80’s I remember driving with like minded to friends houses to see how Saga outstanding power sound of the Worlds Apart record shook the Speakers here and there.
 The brainy Girls liked more soft Rock like Barkly James Harvest, Chicago and so forth..
 Rock was in the Air of the the American Radio stations for the stationed Forces all around.